The furniture making process begins once drawings are approved and the deposit received.

 Drawer box sides are fitted precisely to the carcass before being glued up.

 I work in a shared workshop in North London.
 Apart from the shared machine room, everything is made in my small workspace.
-Being a furniture maker in London these days means sharing costs to try to keep prices competitive.
+Being an individual furniture maker in London these days means having to share costs of the furniture making process to keep prices competitive.